fabrizio-ottati/fabrizio-ottati.dev/content/blog/digital-hw-read-list.md

 tags: ["research", "neuromorphic", "hardware", "digital", "AI"]
 ---

-Here's a list of articles and theses related to digital hardware designs for neuomorphic applications.
+Here's a list of articles and theses related to digital hardware designs for neuromorphic applications.
 I plan to update it regularly.
 To be redirected directly to the sources, click on the titles!

 # 2015